dusty-nv/jetson-inference/docs/detectnet-camera-2.md

 - [`detectnet-camera.cpp`](../examples/detectnet-camera/detectnet-camera.cpp) (C++)
 - [`detectnet-camera.py`](../python/examples/detectnet-camera.py) (Python)

-Similar to the previous [`detectnet-console`](detectnet-console-2.md) example, these camera applications use detection networks, except that they process a live video feed from a camera.  `detectnet-camera` accepts 4 optional command-line parameters:
+Similar to the previous [`detectnet-console`](detectnet-console-2.md) example, these camera applications use detection networks, except that they process a live video feed from a camera.  `detectnet-camera` accepts optional command-line parameters including:

-- `--network` flag setting the classification model (default is PedNet)
+- `--network` flag setting the classification model (default is SSD-Mobilenet-v2)
 	- See [Pre-trained Detection Models Available](detectnet-console-2.md#pre-trained-detection-models-available) for the networks available to use.
 - `--camera` flag setting the camera device to use
 	- MIPI CSI cameras are used by specifying the sensor index (`0` or `1`, ect.)